Originally published April 19, 2016

 John Grover Bell, a cosmetics salesman originally from Salina Kansas, founded Bonne Bell in Cleveland in 1927.

-Early in his career, Mr. Bell was working as a cosmetics firm salesman in Missouri when, he contended, he noticed that most winners of sales contests were from Ohio.
+Early in his career, Mr. Bell was working as a cosmetics firm salesman in Missouri when he noticed that many winners of sales contests were from Ohio.
 He then embarked on research that confirmed half of the country’s population lived within 500 miles of Cleveland.
-In 1927, he moved his family to Cleveland.
+In 1927, he moved there with his family.

 Mr. Bell entered the medicated cosmetics line in the early thirties.
 He bought a skin disorder prescription from a local druggist and used it as the basis for Bonne Bell’s Ten‐o‐Six lotion, which later accounted for more than half the firm’s sales.